You need to activate javascript for this site.

 Arlindo Silva, Carlos Tavares Ribeiro, João Dias, Luís Sousa, Desenho Técnico Moderno, Lidel – edições técnicas, lda., 2004

-Teaching Methodologies and Assessment Criteria The assessment includes the application of a test.
-The works to which 6 points are attributed, consist of a series of parts and assemblies that are proposed to the students.
-The final test, of 14 points, consists of a SOLIDWORKS assembly based on a set of 5 or 6 parts that must also be performed in 3D by the students from given orthogonal views.
+Teaching Methodologies and Assessment Criteria Grades are given through continuous assessment of a series of works.
+The works, which are assigned 20 values, consist of a series of parts (10 in total, to which 8 values ??will be assigned) and assemblies (8 in total, to which 12 values ??will be assigned) in SOLIDWRKS that are proposed to students.
+The assemblies in SOLIDWORKS will be based on a set of 5 or 6 parts that must also be executed in 3D by the students from given orthogonal views.
+In case of failure (less than 10 marks in total, parts + assemblies) or in order to improve their grades, students may, during the exam period, repeat work in order to raise their grades.

 Language Portuguese.
 Tutorial support is available in English.